 DOJ Opioid Civil Litigation.
 On December 22, 2020, the U.S. Department of Justice (the "DOJ") filed a civil complaint in the U.S. District Court for the District of Delaware alleging that the Company unlawfully dispensed controlled substances from its pharmacies and unlawfully distributed controlled substances to those pharmacies.
 The complaint alleges that this conduct resulted in violations of the Controlled Substances Act.
 The DOJ is seeking civil penalties and injunctive relief.
 The Company initially moved to dismiss the DOJ complaint on February 22, 2021.
 After that motion was fully briefed, the DOJ filed an amended complaint on October 7, 2022.
 On November 7, 2022, the Company filed a partial motion to dismiss the amended complaint.
 The Court held a hearing on the partial motion to dismiss on January 18, 2024, and ordered the DOJ to file an amended complaint.
 The DOJ filed that amended complaint on February 1, 2024, and Walmart filed a partial motion to dismiss that complaint on February 6, 2024.
-On March 11, 2024, the Court granted in-part Walmart's motion by dismissing the entirety of the DOJ's claims related to distribution and dismissing the DOJ's claims arising under one of the DOJ's two dispensing liability theories.
-The DOJ's claims arising under its other dispensing liability theory remain pending.
+On March 11, 2024, the Court granted in-part Walmart's motion by dismissing the entirety of the DOJ's claims arising under its other dispensing liability theory remain pending.